WHAT IS YWCA’s Racial Justice Challenge?

 We are excited to announce that YWCA’s Racial Justice Challenge will return for its 5th year on April 17th – May 15th, 2023.
 YWCA’s Racial Justice Challenge is a virtual learning tool designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
 New content is released on weekdays and participants log on to the challenge app on their phone or visit the website and are presented with 21 days of activities such as reading an article, listening to a podcast, or reflecting on personal experience.

-For more information, please reach out to Paige Robar, Associate Director of Advocacy and Communications, at firstname.lastname@example.org
+Click HERE to review the partnership packet.
+For additional information, including non-profit pricing and partnerships please contact Paige Robar, Associate Director of Advocacy and Communications, at email@example.com.

 WEEK 1 - DISABILITY

 During disability week we will cover the history of Eugenics, the Disability Rights Movement, the intersection of race, gender, and disability, and the impact of the COVID-19 pandemic.

 Learn how redlining continues to impact communities, who can access housing, and how racism, homophobia, and transphobia have become a driver of homelessness and its criminalization.